-So, we snatch trick one, and play a low club toward the $\bigstar$ 10.
+So, we snatch trick one, and play a low club toward the \bigstar 10.
 Rats.
-It didn't work, East takes his $\bigstar$ J, but that's not fatal.
+It didn't work, East takes his \bigstar J, but that's not fatal.
 At trick three, we win the expected Spade return and hit the Clubs again with a second finesse, and there it is!
-Trick number nine is the $\bigstar$ Q.
+Trick number nine is the \bigstar Q.

 We perform our mid-hand recount, see that all our tricks are now there, and employ what we are going to call our Hit and Run strategy, cashing everything that's due to us.
-In this case that's the A, four Diamonds and the A. Now, here's a point we want to make, and we want you to memorize it.
-When there are two honors out against you, you've got a 75% chance of finding them either split between the two opponents' hands or both where you want them - on your left.
+In this case that's the A, four Diamonds and the A. Now, here's a point we want to make, and we want you to memorise it.
+When there are two honours out against you, you've got a 75% chance of finding them split either between the two opponents' hands or where you want them - to your left.

-If the honors split, one in each opponent's hand, you'll pick up one trick.
+If the honours split, one in each opponent's hand, you'll pick up one trick.
 If they are both in front of the cards you're finessing toward, you'll also pick up your trick.
 (Here, you would pick up two tricks).

-Of the four possible positions of the missing two Club honors, the only one that can kill you is if both the honors are behind the card(s) you're finessing toward.
+Of the four possible positions of the missing two Club honours, the only one that can kill you is if both the honours are behind the card(s) you're finessing toward.
 On this hand, if East held both the A and A we would have been toast.

-Note that the first finesse of the $\bigstar$ 10 might have forced the $\bigstar$ K from East (mentally swap the Club honors in the East-West hands to see what we mean).
+Note that the first finesse of the \bigstar 10 might have forced the \bigstar K from East (mentally swap the Club honours in the East-West hands to see what we mean).
 If that happened then we'd be home and dry early in the piece.